 There are many fantastic sites that allow people to advertise pets for sale or rehome.
 This can be a great place to start.
 Many shelters advertise pets who are up for adoption and if buying a purebred, you can often visit the breeder’s website have a look at their animals.
 Be aware, though, a fancy website doesn’t say anything about the quality of the breeder.
 Many people have fallen into that trap.
 It is still vital that you visit the home and assess the environment and the animals yourself.

-Another good place to check is your local veterinary surgery.
-They often take in homeless or abandoned cats who are looking for a new home.
+Check with your local veterinary surgery as they often take in homeless or abandoned cats who are looking for a new home.
 Even if they don’t have cats available, they often have bulletin boards where people can list animals looking for a home.